w3c/wai-curricula/content/designer/multimedia-and-animations.md

 {% include excol.html type="middle" %}

-Show examples of moving content, such as animations.
-Explain that moving content can cause seizures and physical reactions to some people.
-Designers need to support pausing, stopping, or hiding any moving content, as well as to use flashing that is below the general flash and red flash ratios where possible.
+Show moving content, such as carousels and animations.
+Present mechanisms to avoid distractions, seizures and physical reactions, and unpredictable keyboard focus management caused by moving content.
+For example, support for pausing, stopping, or hiding moving content, as well as using flashing that is below the general flash and red flash ratios where possible.

 #### Learning Outcomes for Topic

 Students should be able to:

-* design user interfaces that support pausing, stopping, or hiding any content that blinks, moves, or auto-updates, for example animations, carousels, and decorative gimmicks
+* design mechanisms for pausing, stopping, or hiding any content that blinks, moves, or auto-updates, for example animations, carousels, and decorative gimmicks
-* design user interfaces that support flashing below the general flash and red flash thresholds or with content that does not flash more than three times in any one second
+* create designs that avoid flashing entirely or only flash below the acceptable thresholds
-* design user interfaces that support disabling motion animation triggered by interaction, such as additional animations when scrolling
+* design mechanisms that support disabling motion animation triggered by interaction, such as additional animations when scrolling
-* design user interfaces that support stopping or controlling the volume of any audio that plays automatically for more than 3 seconds
+* design mechanisms for stopping or controlling the volume of any audio that plays automatically for more than 3 seconds

 #### Teaching Ideas for Topic